MicrosoftDocs/power-platform/power-virtual-agents/advanced-proactive-message.md

 ### Label sent message as a notification

-**Label as notification** controls whether the message will have the text **Notification via** in front of the bot's name.
+**Label as notification** controls whether the message will have the text "Notification via" in front of the bot's name.
 Labeling the bot's response allows the recipient to identify the bot's response to their inquiry.

 :::image type="content" source="media/advanced-proactive-message/image11.png" alt-text="The setting shows Notification via bot name.":::